railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_menu.rst

    Some lines have the name *ir.ui.menu* which shows that this is a menu entry.
    Others have a type of *selection*, which indicates you that you'd see this entry in a drop-down menu.

-You should then load the new file into your Open ERP system using the menu  *Administration > Translation > Import language* .
+You should then load the new file into your Open ERP system using the menu :menuselection:`Administration --> Translation --> Import language`.
 You've then got two ways forward:

 * you can overwrite the previous translation by using the same name as before (so you could have a special 'standard French' translation by reusing the  *Name* \ ``Français``\   and  *Code* \ ``fr_FR``\  ),